Philadelphia Union: Rivalries

-Another rivalry with Los Angeles FC has started to take shape, more-so because of events on the field than animosity between fans, as many entertaining and heated fixtures between the two teams have occurred since LAFC joined the league.
-MLS Cup 2022 between LAFC and the Philadelphia Union ended in a 3-3 draw after extra time that eventually led to LA winning via a penalty shootout.
-LAFC also won the Supporter's Shield in 2022, being crowned champions of the regular season over the Philadelphia Union thanks to MLS' win record tie-breaker.
-This tie-breaker differs from the more common goal differential tie-breaker used in most other professional soccer leagues in the world.
-The Philadelphia had a higher goal-differential at the conclusion of the 2022 regular season than LAFC.

 The Union also has several other minor rivals.
 A smaller rivalry with D.C.
 United took shape early on due to their geographical proximity compared to other teams in the league.
-Other teams such as the New England Revolution and Atlanta United F.C. have been considered rivals to some extent in recent years due to many intense and important games against them, and some controversial moments.
-The Union also had a period of rivalry with Seattle Sounders FC despite the two teams playing in different MLS conferences.
-The Philadelphia Union played its inaugural MLS game and stadium opener against the Seattle Sounders.
-The rivalry was further cultivated by the 2014 Lamar Hunt U.S. Open Cup final.
+Other teams such as the New England Revolution and Atlanta United FC have been considered rivals to some extent due to many intense and important games against them, and some controversial moments.
+The Union have also had eras of rivalries with the Seattle Sounders and LAFC, despite playing in different MLS conferences.

+FC Cincinnati is another rivalry that has intensified in recent years due to multiple high-profile departures from Philadelphia to Cincinnati.
+The former Union assistant coach, Pat Noonan became the head coach of Cincinnati in 2022, while Chris Albright, an important figure in Philadelphia's front office, took over as the general manager of Cincinnati.
+As well as several key players making the switch over, which fueled more competitive tension between the clubs.
+Matches between these clubs have become increasingly intense with both teams competing in the Eastern Conference.

 Broadcasting

 Until the 2022 season, WPHL-TV and WPVI-TV were the main English-language television broadcasters for Union matches not carried by Major League Soccer's national media partners, with JP Dellacamera on play-by-play.
 The broadcasts were produced by WPVI, and part of the package was aired by the station.
 Prior to the 2018 season, CSN Philadelphia (now NBC Sports Philadelphia) produced the games for 6ABC, removing the NBC peacock from its graphics.

 During the 2012 MLS season, seventeen select home and road matches were broadcast on radio by WIP.
 The Union also collaborated with WIP on a weekly hour-long soccer show.
 Beginning with the MLS is Back Tournament in July 2020, the Union moved to WDAS.
+Since 2023 97.5 The Fanatic has broadcast the Union's MLS matches on the radio.

 From 2023, every Union match is available via MLS Season Pass on the Apple TV app.
+The Apple TV MLS package eliminates blackout restrictions, allowing fans to watch games anywhere with a subscription.
+Additionally, Union season ticket holders receive free access to the Apple TV MLS package.
+Apple TV's partnership with MLS could enhance sports betting by incorporating real-time analytics into broadcasts such as player movements, possession percentages, expected goals, and other stats.